 Report Title DRAFT COUNCIL PLAN 2021 - 2026 Purpose of Report This report presents the draft Council Plan which sets out the council's priorities and objectives for the next five years.
-Decision(s) Council RESOLVES to adopt the draft Council Plan 2021 - 2026 as recommended by Strategy and Resources Committee.
+Decision(s) The Committee RECOMMENDS to Council that the draft Council Plan 2021 - 2026 is adopted.
 Consultation and The draft Council Plan has been developed in consultation with Feedback the Alliance Leadership Team, Alliance members, the Strategic Leadership Team, the Leadership and Management Team and Council officers and the Stroud District Youth Council.
 Report Author Andrew Cummings, Strategic Director of Resources Email: Andrew.cummings@stroud.gov.uk Hannah Emery, Corporate Policy and Governance Manager Email: Hannah.emery@stroud.gov.uk Options Option 1: to do nothing.
 This is not recommended as it could lead to the Council being without a clearly articulated plan and priorities consequently reducing its public accountability.
-Option 2: to agree or make amendments to the draft Council Plan.
-Background Papers None Appendices Appendix A - Draft Council Plan 2021 - 2026 Implications Financial Legal Equality Environmental (further details at the Yes Yes Yes Yes end of the report) 162 162 162 165
+Option 2: to agree or make amendments to the draft Council Plan and recommend to Council Background Papers None Appendices Appendix A - Draft Council Plan 2021 - 2026 Appendices Implications Financial Legal Equality Environmental (further details at the end of the report) Yes Yes Yes Yes